ros2/ros2_documentation/source/Tutorials/CreatingAROS2Package.rst

 Then, update the license on line 8.
 You can read more about open source licenses `here <https://opensource.org/licenses/alphabetical>`__.

-Since this package is only for practice, it’s safe to use any license:
+Since this package is only for practice, it’s safe to use any license.
+We use ``Apache License 2.0``:

 .. code-block:: xml

-  <license>BSD</license>
+  <license>Apache License 2.0</license>

 Don’t forget to save once you’re done editing.